charlottekyng/usb-modules-v2/README.md

 If the reason is not obvious, try deleting any invalid/empty files, then re-run it.
 Sometimes there are transient system glitches and a simple re-run is enough to fix it.

+#### "No rules to make..."

+This means make could not locate the correct recipes.

+1. Check your samples sheets.
+Make sure there are no stray spaces/tabs at the end of the lines.
+Make sure there are no blank lines (after the last samples).

+1. Check your project-level Makefile.

+1. There is a bug in the code.
+To see where it stops find the recipes, you can try `make --debug=i -nf usb-modules-v2/aligners/bwamemAligner.mk REF=b37 SEQ_PLATFORM=ILLUMINA ...`
+(the parameters in your project-level Makefile).
+This will produce a verbose dry-run of the files make is attempting to generate.
+Here you can see where it stops finding the recipes.
+This is very useful for debugging.
 ---

 # Example recipes